Erectile dysfunction: History

-Attempts to treat ED date back well over 1,000 years.
-In the 8th century, men of Ancient Rome and Greece wore talismans of rooster and goat genitalia, believing these talismans would serve as an aphrodisiac and promote sexual function.
-In the 13th century Albertus Magnus recommended ingesting roasted wolf penis as a remedy for impotence.
+Attempts to treat the symptoms described by ED date back well over 1,000 years.
+In the 8th century, males of Ancient Rome and Greece wore talismans of rooster and goat genitalia, believing these talismans would serve as an aphrodisiac and promote sexual function.
+In the 13th century, Albertus Magnus recommended ingesting roasted wolf penis as a remedy for impotence.
 During the late 16th and 17th centuries in France, male impotence was considered a crime, as well as legal grounds for a divorce.
 The practice, which involved inspection of the complainants by court experts, was declared obscene in 1677.

+The first major publication describing a broad medicalization of sexual disorders was the first edition of the Diagnostic and Statistical Manual of Mental Disorders in 1952.
+In the early 20th century, medical folklore held that 90-95% of cases of ED were psychological in origin, but around the 1980s research took the opposite direction of searching for physical causes of sexual dysfunction, which also happened in the 1920s and 30s.
+Physical causes as explanations continue to dominate literature when compared with psychological explanations as of 2022.

+Treatments in the 80s for ED included penile implants and intracavernosal injections.
 The first successful vacuum erection device, or penis pump, was developed by Vincent Marie Mondat in the early 1800s.
-A more advanced device, based on a bicycle pump, was developed by Geddings Osbon, a Pentecostal preacher, in the 1970s.
-In 1982, he received FDA approval to market the product as the ErecAid®.

-John R. Brinkley initiated a boom in male impotence cures in the U.S. in the 1920s and 1930s.
-His radio programs recommended expensive goat gland implants and "mercurochrome" injections as the path to restored male virility, including operations by surgeon Serge Voronoff.
+A more advanced device based on a bicycle pump was developed by Geddings Osbon, a Pentecostal preacher, in the 1970s.
+In 1982, he received FDA approval to market the product.
+John R. Brinkley initiated a boom in male impotence treatments in the U.S. in the 1920s and 1930s, with radio programs that recommended expensive goat gland implants and "mercurochrome" injections as the path to restored male virility, including operations by surgeon Serge Voronoff.

-Modern drug therapy for ED made a significant advance in 1983, when British physiologist Giles Brindley dropped his trousers and demonstrated to a shocked Urodynamics Society audience his papaverine-induced erection.
-The drug Brindley injected into his penis was a non-specific vasodilator, an alpha-blocking agent, and the mechanism of action was clearly corporal smooth muscle relaxation.
-The effect that Brindley discovered established the fundamentals for the later development of specific, safe, and orally effective drug therapies.
+Modern drug therapy for ED made a significant advance in 1983, when British physiologist Giles Brindley dropped his trousers and demonstrated to a shocked Urodynamics Society audience showing his papaverine-induced erection.
+The current most common treatment for ED, the oral PDE5 inhibitor known as sildenafil (Viagra) was approved for use for Pfizer by the FDA in 1998, which at the time of release was the fastest selling drug in history.
+Sildenafil largely replaced SSRI treatments for ED at the time and proliferated new types of specialised pharmaceutical marketing which emphasised social connotations of ED and Viagra rather than its physical effects.

-The current first-line treatment for ED, the oral PDE5 inhibitor, was introduced by Pfizer in 1999.